Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Conclusion

-The particular type of AW we found in the propagative regime, further exhibit unique propagation properties so far unobserved at low-$\Rm$.
+The particular type of AW we found in the propagative regime, further exhibits unique propagation properties so far unobserved at low-$\Rm$.
 In the linear propagative regime, both the model and the experimental data display a dependence of the phase velocity on $\Rn$, so unlike ideal AW, these waves are dispersive.
 Furthermore, the configuration involves a spatially inhomogeneous forcing in the planes perpendicular to the magnetic field with electric potential gradients decaying away from the points of current injection.
-This provided us an opportunity to analyse how such inhomogeneity affects wave propagation.
-Indeed, both model and experiment clearly show that the propagation of these dispersive Alfv\'en waves depends on the transversal gradients: they are both locally accelerated and more strongly damped in stronger gradients. {Such variations of propagation velocity, never observed before at low-$\Rm$, is sometimes referred to as \emph{phase mixing}.
-It locally increases the viscous and resistive wave dissipation responsible for a heating process that may play a role in the Sun's corona heating \citep{heyvaerts_1983,mclaughlin__2011_AA,prokopyszyn_2019_AA}}.
+This provided us with an opportunity to analyse how such an inhomogeneity affects wave propagation.
+Indeed, both model and experiment clearly show that the propagation of these dispersive AW depends on the transverse gradients: AW are indeed both locally accelerated and more strongly damped in stronger gradients. {Such variations of propagation velocity, never observed before at low-$\Rm$, are sometimes referred to as {phase mixing}.
+It locally increases the viscous and resistive wave dissipation responsible for a heating process that may explain the anomalous temperature in the Sun's corona \citep{heyvaerts_1983,mclaughlin__2011_AA,prokopyszyn_2019_AA}}.